 Note: I used gluten free oats for the oat flour.
 I added the oats to my blender and gave it a good whirl until it was in a fine flour texture.
-You can do the same with raw, blanched, or slivered almonds in a high powered blender.
-If you're in the market for a good blender, see if the Vitamix is a good choice for your family.
-You can grab a free shipping code on my Extras page (at the top on the menu).
-We purchased our Vitamix in 2010.
+You can do the same with raw, blanched, or slivered almonds in a high-powered blender.

-If you can't or don't want oats, you can use 3 cups of almond meal.
+If you can't have or don't want oats, you can use 3 cups of almond meal.
 If you sub out, the muffins will be dense.
 Do not overbake.

 Preheat oven to 350°.

 Line muffin tin with parchment paper liners (unbleached preferably).